Sitting disability: Equality and accessibility

 A person with a sitting disability caused by excessive pain is unable to sit or stand for long periods of time, and will need to lie down.
 The availability of benches or other devices where one may lie down may be a critical factor that determines whether a means of transportation or a public building is usable or not for many people with this form of disability.
 Public buildings and transportation such as flying are often inaccessible to people with severe sitting problems.
 People with both sitting- and mobility problems may have to use a wheelbench, which is usually too large to fit into an elevator.

 A sitting disability is a medical condition that makes a person unable to sit, not unable to move.
 It is not the inability to access the building that prevents a person from being in a building, it is the lack of places to lie down or comfortable reclining chairs.
 Accommodations for people who have a sitting disability are being enforced as Western nations integrate universal design into their societies.
 In 2013, the Anti-Discrimination Ombud in Norway ruled that a person with sitting disability was discriminated against when denied transport for disabled people.

 For some medical conditions like pudendal neuralgia, avoiding activities like sitting, which worsen the condition, is regarded as crucial.
 An inability to sit requires major life adjustments.

 People with this condition are often totally disabled in that there are few jobs in which a person is able to lie down, and not required to stand or sit for extended periods of time.
 Individuals with this condition in the United States are unseen because of a lack of suitable mass transit, and the lack of public places to lie down in a socially acceptable manner.
 They often remain at home even though they may be totally ambulatory.

 Reclining power chairs are a more reasonable option because they allow access where wheel cots do not.
 Properly modified by removal of foot rests and replacement with an ottoman type leg rest provides a reasonably comfortable option.
 The leg lift option along with suitable back padding and cushions is required.
 These chairs are readily available through most power chair manufacturers.
 This allows the user to be autonomous and not dependent on a caretaker.

-In 1881, Alexander Graham Bell invented the Sitting Down Machine, a contraption made of four leather straps and a metal chain, similar to a harness, that the user could strap into and use to slowly lift themselves down into a chair or on the ground without risk of falling.